Geomorphological Heritage and Geodiversity

 1) Ability in applying methodologies for assessing the geoheritage sites in relation to the features of a specific area;

-3) Ability in identifying the most appropriate techniques for the promotion and conservation of geoheritage sites of an area in relation to different targets.
+3) Ability in identifying the most appropriate techniques for the promotion and conservation of geoheritage sites of an area in relation to different targets and to the degradation risk a site is undergoing.

-3) Ability in identifying the most appropriate techniques for the promotion and conservation of geoheritage sites of an area in relation to different targets.
+3) Ability in identifying the most appropriate techniques for the promotion and conservation of geoheritage sites of an area in relation to different targets and to the degradation risk a site is undergoing.

 Lesson period: Second semester